 You should be diligent in your enquiries if seeking someone through word of mouth or via ecay online.
 Always insist on reference checks from recent and reliable sources and an interview.
 A better alternative is to use an agency that hires out help on an hourly basis.
 You may need to register with the agency if you would like to secure the same person on an on-going basis.
 They charge approximately CI$12 per hour for a minimum of four hours if hired on a full-day or half-day regular weekly basis.
 If you hire them as a one-off, the hourly rate is CI$14 (more if they supply the cleaning products).

-The convenience of using an agency is that they train the staff, pay their health insurance, pension and will replace them if they can’t work for any reason.
+The convenience of using an agency is that they train the staff, pay their health insurance, pension (if required) and will replace them if they can’t work for any reason.
 Agencies also interview and try out potential domestic helpers.
 Refer to the Having A Baby page for more detailed information on securing a full-time domestic helper or caregiver through an agency.

 If you do not go through an agency then the going rate for a full-time (five days a week) helper is approximately CI$1,300 per month for an 8.30am-5.30pm day.
 More if they are very good and can drive.
 Helpers cost more per day if you only have them part-time; for an eight hour day allow CI$80.
 For occasional babysitting you will find that almost everyone will ask for CI$10 per hour.